 Paid and unpaid positions are available for students with strong interest or training in international relations.
-For more information, contact the Research Lab in International and Politics at firstname.lastname@example.org.|
+For more information, contact the Research Lab at email@example.com.

 Regularly publishes original student research on topics related to international relations and domestic politics.
 Essays are posted to CIRP's website.
-For more information contact CIRP Journal at email@example.com.|
+For more information about the CIRP Journal, contact firstname.lastname@example.org.

 An annual undergraduate research symposium organized by the Undergraduate Research Office each spring.
 All students engaged in undergraduate research are encouraged to apply.

 Through this academic course, qualified first- and second-year students have the opportunity to work directly with an H&SS faculty member on an ongoing research project.
 For more information contact Deputy Director Emily Half.

 The Summer Undergraduate Research Apprenticeship (SURA) course awards tuition-free elective credit to first-year and sophomore undergraduates at Carnegie Mellon for existing faculty projects focused on undergraduate research or creative inquiry under the direction of a Carnegie Mellon faculty member.